The default configuration is stored in

 The configuration files are YAML format.

-A one word name for the site. default: Canto
+A one word name for the application. default: Canto

 A longer description of the site. e.g. The SlugBase community annotation tool

 The destination database name.
 This is used whenever we need to refer to the destination of the annotations while curating.